learn-co-curriculum/hs-coding-club-html/README.md

 Aside from the `img` tag, every HTML element has an opening and closing tag.
 There are many many many more HTML tags than the few demoed above.

 The Mozilla Developer Network has a great resource with [details about every HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 Don't be shy to play around with your code!

+### Share Share Share!
+Finished your work?
+Share with your friends on social media
+\#flatironcodeclub

 ### Want To Learn More?

 1 [HTML5 Guide](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - This page gives you specific details on the latest version of HTML, HTML5, which has a lot of cool new tags you can use, like `<audio>` for embedding audio clips and songs in your site.